 Currently at the University of Washington

 I am working as a post-doctoral fellow with Dr. Raphael Bernier and Dr. Sara Jane Webb at the University of Washington, Department of Psychiatry and Behavioral Sciences.
 Our project uses a "genetics-first" approach to detect subtypes of children with autism using neuroimaging and behavioral techniques.
 Other projects explore how brain patterns (e.g., N170 component, EEG frequencies, topographic coherence) emerge and stabilize over development.
-I am also working with Dr. Jessica Sommerville and Jacqueline Pospisil on a project targeting infant brain patterns related to fairness.
+I am also working with Dr. Jessica Sommerville and Jacqueline Pospisil on a projects targeting infant brain patterns related to fairness expectations.

-Dr. Bernier and I recently recorded some videos where you can learn more about our research.
+Dr. Bernier and I recorded some videos where you can learn more about our research.
 Check them out on the resource page!

 The Origin Story